Aluminium Casting

 • Minimizes turbulence and inclusions

-• Ideal for thin-walled components
+• Perfect for thin-walled component production